-Research has indicated repeatedly that the study and daily practice of music has a dramatic impact on many areas of learning and growth, not to mention the intrinsic joy that it brings to one’s life.
-I only accept students who are committed, who come prepared to lessons, and who are cooperative about scheduling.
-Agreeing to be a student means agreeing to the terms of these guidelines as well.
+Research indicates study and daily practice of music dramatically impact many areas of learning and growth.
+With that, I only accept committed students who come prepared for lessons and are cooperative about scheduling.
+Agreeing to be a student means agreeing to the terms of these guidelines.

-30-minute, 45-minute or 1 hour lessons are scheduled once a week.
-Additional lessons can be scheduled (as time permits) to help prepare for an important audition or show.
-Lessons are taught during the school year and during the summer excluding specific holidays and any planned vacations.
-As much notice is given as possible for any schedule changes.
+Private Lessons: 30-minute, 45-minute, or 1-hour lessons are scheduled weekly.
+Additional lessons can be scheduled to help prepare for auditions or shows, time permitting.
+Lessons are taught during the school year and the summer, excluding specific holidays and planned vacations.
+As much notice as possible is required for schedule changes.

 2080 Federal Rd.

 New students or students doing drop-in lessons must pay in advance to reserve day and time.

 If you have a conflict with a lesson within the month, please discuss it with me at the time of payment, and accommodations may be made.
 Students pay to reserve a time slot.
 Missed lessons will not result in a credit on future payments.
 I do not offer refunds.